Quotient Technology To Acquire Crisp Media For Up To $57.5 Million

 (Source: Crisp Mobile)

 Crisp has created a platform that it calls MoCA.
-The system provides advertising content, targeting and analytics by delivering real-time offers and mobile messages to consumers to ‘activate’ them and encourage & incentivize them to go to a retail store.
-The company calls itself the ‘Mobile Shopper Activation Company.
+The system provides advertising content, targeting and analytics by delivering real-time offers and mobile messages to consumers to 'activate' them and encourage and incentivize them to go to a retail store.
+The company calls itself the 'Mobile Shopper Activation Company'.

 This system communicates via mobile to shoppers before they shop, while they're in-store and after they leave the store.